 The Provable Facts

-John Willis Sr. lived from circa 1660 until his death about November 1712.
+John Willis Sr. lived from circa 1669 until his death about November 1712.
 The date of his will in Dorchester County and the beginning of probate prove his date of death.
 I estimate his birthdate from two facts.
 First, a deposition in 1730 establishes that one son (Andrew) was born in 1690.
 Second, a 1746 deposition states that another son (John) was the eldest, making him born by at least 1689 to be older than Andrew.
 If these sons were only 22 and 23 years old at the time of John Sr.’s death, a reasonable minimum age for him would be 44 or 45 when he died.
-In that case, John Sr. would have been born in 1667-68 at the latest.
-To use a round number and allow for a longer lifespan, I estimated John’s birth date at about 1660.
+In that case, John Sr. would have been born in 1667-68 at the latest. (per a discovery after publication of this article, a John Willis is listed in the Berkshire, England Parish Register as born and baptized 3 Jan 1668/9, the son of John and Elizabeth Willis).

 John Sr. had six children surviving at the time he wrote his will.
 However, the will only names four of the six.
 Eldest son John contested the will in part because two children were not named.